pete-d-akers/pituffik_surface_water_iso/README.md

 main_lakes: A marker indicating whether a lake is a member of the main lakes region (1), if applicable.
 qc_flag: A marker indicating samples that were flagged (1) during quality checking for vial cracking and/or evaporative water loss.

-The file ptk_iso_wx_day.csv contains daily weather and water vapor isotope data taken at Pituffik Space Base from August 2017 through May 2020.
+The file pfk_iso_wx_day.csv contains daily weather and water vapor isotope data taken at Pituffik Space Base from August 2017 through May 2020.
 Data previously published in Akers et al., 2020 (https://doi.org/10.5194/acp-20-13929-2020), and more information on data sourcing and collection can be found there.
 Data columns for this file are:
 daybreak: The day that the rowdata covers.
 wind_az: Mean azimuth of wind, in degrees.
 wind_sp: Mean wind speed, in m/s.